unimarkup/specification/markup/inlines/explicit-substitutions/named-substitution.md

 Named substitution may be used to replace a word by inline content.
 For this, the word to be substituted must be enclosed by `::`.

-**Note:** If whitespaces appear between `::` (more than one word between), no substitution is applied.
-Therefore, substitutions are only possible per word.
+Substitutions are only possible for words.
+Therefore, whitespace is not allowed as part of the name to substitute.

+Named substitutions are not implicitly closed, to prevent collision with abbreviations.

 [Emoji aliases](https://github.com/github/gemoji/blob/master/db/emoji.json)
-must be predefined for substitution, substituting the alias with the respective Unicode code point.
+must be predefined for substitution, substituting the alias with the respective Unicode grapheme.

 To define new named substitutions, set `:` after the word to substitute, followed by the text that is used as substitution.